| Title: | Optimal Designs for Copula Models |

 other arguments passed to |

-to handle interval and function dimensions.
+nint_integrate uses nint_integrateNCube and nint_integrateNFunc to handle interval and function dimensions.

 See their help pages on how to deploy different solutions.